MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobjectpath-issingleton.md

 ---
-Description: 'The IsSingleton property of the SWbemObjectPath object is a Boolean value that indicates if this path represents a singleton instance.
+Description: The IsSingleton property of the SWbemObjectPath object is a Boolean value that indicates if this path represents a singleton instance.
 A singleton instance is an instance of a class that can never have more than one instance.
-This property is read-only.'
+This property is read-only.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '0d0533be-89fe-4ab6-bafa-2da6195ff02c'
+ms.assetid: 0d0533be-89fe-4ab6-bafa-2da6195ff02c
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObjectPath.IsSingleton property'
+title: SWbemObjectPath.IsSingleton property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObjectPath.IsSingleton property